kitab-project-org/kitab-project-org.github.io/_pages/corpus_data/apps.md

 metadata_app:
   - image_path: /images/covers/search_app.png
     alt: "placeholder image 2"
-    title: "The Corpus Metadata Application"
+    title: "The Corpus metadata application"
     excerpt: 'Looking for a particular book to download in our corpus?
 Wanting to explore books by specific authors or in specific genres?<br><br> Search for books using the Corpus metadata search app.'
     url: "https://kitab-corpus-metadata.azurewebsites.net/"
     btn_label: "Search our metadata"